renovate-bot/khulnasoft-lab-_-vulx/docs/docs/scanner/misconfiguration/index.md

 For more details, see [Custom Data](./custom/data.md).

 ### Pass namespaces
-By default, Trivy evaluates policies defined in `builtin.*`.
+By default, Vul evaluates policies defined in `builtin.*`.
 If you want to evaluate custom policies in other packages, you have to specify package prefixes through `--namespaces` option.
 This can be repeated for specifying multiple packages.